 If you want to take the most simple route and invest with just one fund, there are a few options that work best in terms of keeping costs low and diversification broad:

-- Target Date Mutual Funds: Also called life-cycle funds or target retirement funds, Target-Date Mutual Funds invest in a mix of stocks, bonds and cash that is appropriate for a person investing until a certain year.
+- Target Date Mutual Funds: Also called life-cycle funds or target retirement funds.
+Target-Date Mutual Funds invest in a mix of stocks, bonds, and cash that is appropriate for a person investing until a certain year.
 As the target date approaches, the fund manager will gradually decrease market risk by shifting assets out of stocks and into bonds and cash, which is what an individual investor would do manually themselves.
 Therefore, target-date mutual funds are a type of "set it and forget it" investment.
 For example, if you are saving for retirement and think you may retire around the year 2035, a good choice for you might be Vanguard Target Retirement 2035 (VTTHX).
 Then you can end your research, periodically add new money to the fund, and watch your nest egg grow as you go on about living your life!

 How Kids Can Get Started Investing With Just $100

-- Schwab Balanced Fund (SWOBX): Balanced funds can be an ideal way for beginners to start investing because they are a diversified blend (a balance) of stocks, bonds and cash.
+- Schwab Balanced Fund (SWOBX): Balanced funds can be an ideal way for beginners to start investing because they are a diversified blend (a balance) of stocks, bonds, and cash.
 In different words, balanced funds can be a complete portfolio in themselves!
-The Schwab Balanced Fund has an asset allocation of roughly 60 percent stocks, 35 percent bonds and 5 percent cash.
+The Schwab Balanced Fund has an asset allocation of roughly 60 percent stocks, 35 percent bonds, and 5 percent cash.
 This makes for a moderate (medium-risk) blend appropriate for most investors.
 SWOBX is typically an above-average performer and has a minimum initial investment of just $100.

-- Schwab S&P 500 Index (SWPPX): It's hard to go wrong with an index fund with a minimum initial purchase amount of $100 and a rock bottom expense ratio of just 0.09 percent, which rivals that of Vanguard funds.
+- Schwab S&P 500 Index (SWPPX): It's hard to go wrong with an index fund with a minimum initial purchase amount of $100 and a rock-bottom expense ratio of just 0.09 percent, which rivals that of Vanguard funds.
 At 100 percent stocks, investors will need to be able to hold on during the inevitable bear markets, when stock prices can decline by 20 percent or more in just a few months' time.
 However, the long-term (more than 10-year) returns of stock index funds are among the most competitive of all mutual fund types.

-- Schwab International Core Equity (SICNX): If you are wanting to expand your portfolio to include foreign stocks, this fund is among the best of no-load funds with a minimum initial purchase of $100.
+- Schwab International Core Equity (SICNX): If you want to expand your portfolio to include foreign stocks, this fund is among the best of no-load funds with a minimum initial purchase of $100.
 SICNX invests in large-cap stocks (large companies) that are outside of the United States.
 Long-term performance ranks are high compared to other large-cap international funds.